BearDooks/beardooks.github.io/_posts/2018-10-18-Finally-An-Update.markdown

 # Multiplayer Game

 Think Realm of the Mad God type game.
 I had a decent prototype going, but I am not sure how to have the server running all the time at my house, and then have people join into it.
-There are alot of question around the game seed that is made, and how I gte it to players joining.
+There are a lot of question around the game seed that is made, and how I gte it to players joining.
 Also need to make sure all enemies and players know about one another.
 I have an issue currently where players see different enemies on the screen since the game is not in sync.